 - Frequently averted and deconstructed on Cracked which has many articles that point out how reductive a viewpoint this is, and how it completely ignores genuine mental anguish that needs to be addressed.
-In particular John Cheese, who himself suffers from Depression, seems to be angered by it and wrote that going to see a counsellor or feeling depressed doesn't make you crazy, and urged young people to seek help if they're going through a crisis.
+In particular John Cheese, who himself suffers from Depression, seems to be angered by it and wrote that going to see a counselor or feeling depressed doesn't make you crazy, and urged young people to seek help if they're going through a crisis.

 - Ren from The Ren & Stimpy Show is probably the most famous example from Western animation.
 However, unlike most examples, his psychotic freak-outs weren't always played for laughter.
 While he did display Insane Equals Violent behavior, it was always when he was being normal; when his manic side was triggered, that's when he snapped into batshit terrifying, yet non-violent mode.
 Examples include "Stimpy's Fan Club", in which a quite long and elaborate scene is dedicated to him considering killing Stimpy (complete with rambling that "his hands are dirty, the dirt won't come off" and that "with these hands, he holds the fate of millions"), but he doesn't lay a finger on him throughout all of it.
 There's also "Sven Hoek", in which he becomes furious with his cousin Sven and Stimpy, leading to another disturbing monologue.
 It truly gives a twist to Ren's personality, at least before he was flanderized post-season 2.

-- In My Little Pony: Friendship Is Magic, "Screwloose", a clearly insane patient in a mental hospital, is literally barking mad.
+- In My Little Pony: Friendship Is Magic, "Screwloose", a clearly insane patient in the Ponyville Hospital's mental ward, is literally barking mad.
 Fortunately, in later episode, Screwloose has a cameo that shows she's recovering, now living in a regular house with having a nurse to look after her.